kevintian4/Volleyball-Auto-Reserve/README.md

 ### 3. Set up environment variables

-Create a `.env` file in the root directory of your project and add your own account credentials.
+Create a `.env` file in the root directory of your project and add your own account credentials in the `.env` file.
 For example:

 ```bash
 EMAIL = "myemail101@gmail.com"